ReeledWarrior14/robot-comms-api/README.md

 # Robot Fleet Communication System

+Developed by Anay Nagar for the Ambulante Lab at Cal Poly SLO

 Distributed inter-robot communication for a mixed **TurtleBot4** and **Stretch Hello Robot 3** fleet running ROS2.
-No central coordinator — each robot runs its own HTTP API, discovers peers via mDNS and/or static IPs, and polls peer state concurrently.
-A separate monitor script runs on any device (no ROS2 needed).
+A fully distributed system where each robot runs its own HTTP API, discovers peers via mDNS and/or static IPs, and polls peer state concurrently.
+A separate monitor script can run on any device to visualize all peers (no ROS2 needed).

 ---